Learn how to create an old-fashioned homemaking routine that works for the modern world.

 Preparing things ahead of time to stock in the fridge or freezer.
 Sandwich rolls almost every week, as they are a staple.
-Cookie dough to freeze, salad dressing, meatballs to freeze, occasionally chili or a lasagna.
-In hot weather I will marinate a few things to grill later in the week, make ice cream or popsicles, or can something.
-We usually have pizza on Thursdays, so I get the dough made and put it in the fridge.
+Cookie dough to freeze, salad dressing, meatballs to freeze, occasionally chili or lasagna.
+In hot weather, I will marinate a few things to grill later in the week, make ice cream or popsicles, or can something.
+We usually have pizza on Thursdays, so I make the dough and put it in the fridge.

 Wednesday: Projects and Presents

 This used to be my sewing day, but now it is more general crafting.
 I sew, cross stitch, or make soap.
 If there is painting or decorating I want to get done, like hanging pictures or something, I will do it on this day.
 If we have a party coming up that needs decorations, I work on them.
 If there are gifts that need to be wrapped for that weekend or letters written, I get it done.
 I keep a Pinterest board of projects I want to try.

 Now that I am no longer driving into town for preschool, it makes sense to combine errands.
 I do the grocery store, library every week, and sometimes the bank or post office.
 I try to stock up as much as makes sense.
 That way, if for some reason I can’t get to the store, the world will not end.

 Friday: Cleaning day